lucasjinreal/m/README.md

 # m editor

-**m** editor written in **rust**, it's modern and fast. *m* means minial and modern, vims or emacs are just too old and hard to use.
+**m** editor written in **rust**, it's *modern and fast*. *m* means minial and modern, vims or emacs are just too old and hard to use.
 Think about how many time wasted when you try to save a file need permissions of sudo.
 So here we re-written a text editor in pure *rust* and designed a pretty new and modern editor which can be cross platform.
 Our dreaming eidtor is a weapon, so it must be simply and straight forward to use.
 Below the final design of our brand new *m editor*: